teamdomy/wasp/README.md

 };
 ```

-The next file will be our main entry point:
+The next file will be the main entry point:

 *index.js*
 ```js